Recognition101/Generic-Star/README.md

 ### 6.1 Adding a Generic

 To add a generic, first create a template for the generic in the generic-star/node/templates directory.
 This template file must use $$GAME_NAME$$ and $$OBJECT_NAME$$ as the game and object names (since those are set by the user).
 The template file will be given all variables created in the next step.
-These variables can be accessed with the “this” keyword.
+These variables can be accessed with the "this" keyword.

 Next, the generic.js file must be edited.
 First, create a Generic object by setting its prototype to a new GenericStar.Editor.Generics.Generic(variables); instance, where variables is a JSON object containing variables to be set by the user (which will be accessible in the previous step).
 This object must be modeled like the other JSON variable containers in this file.
 The prototype must also contain getSelf (which returns a new instance of this object), __type (which just contains a string denoting the name of the generic), and draw, which is a method that is called in the level editor.